nennigb/pypolsys/README.md

 This file is part of pypolsys, a simple python wrapper to fortran package polsys_plp. pypolsys is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version. pypolsys is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
-You should have received a copy of the GNU General Public License along with amc2moodle.
+You should have received a copy of the GNU General Public License along with pypolsys.
 If not, see <https://www.gnu.org/licenses/>.